 Students pay a student health fee as part of their tuition and fees which provides access to basic services, including the ability to be seen at Student Health Services and other departments located in the Calpulli Center.
 Student Health Services does not accept or bill insurance, so students must pay for the vaccines they receive at the time of service.
 The current costs of these vaccines is available here.
 Students will be provided with an itemized and appropriately coded receipt that they can submit to their insurance company in order to try to get reimbursed.

 If you are struggling with the cost of immunizations or if you are uninsured, SDSU Well-being & Health Promotion has a resource specialist who may be able to assist you in enrolling in health insurance or exploring options that are available.
 You can connect with the resource specialist by completing this online form.

 There are also a number of local immunization clinics hosted by the San Diego County Health & Human Services Agency.

 Please inform your healthcare provider that these immunizations are required as part of your enrollment at San Diego State University.
 The CDC (Centers for Disease Control and Prevention) has identified colleges and universities as higher- risk environments because of the large number of individuals who live, study and work together in close proximity to each other.
-Additionally, San Diego State is currently in Meningococcal B (MenB) Outbreak status.
-For those reasons, all of the vaccines listed in FAQ #1 are required exactly as they are listed in that section.

 I still have questions.
 We understand that this can be confusing.
 If you have any questions, please contact our Immunizations team at 619-594-4325 or [email protected]